0xideas/sequifier/documentation/training/multi-gpu-training.md

 ```

-Sequifier will automatically detect the local GPUs and spawn the number of worker processes set by the 'world_size' config parameter
+Sequifier will read the `world_size` config parameter and automatically spawn that exact number of worker processes.

 ### Scenario B: Multi-Node, Multi-GPU (HPC / Slurm)